keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

     kubectl port-forward svc/prometheus-service -n monitoring 8080:8080
     ```

-    - Access the Prometheus from your browser on http://localhost:8080.
+    - Access Prometheus from your browser on http://localhost:8080.

     - In the graph tab, add the expression